Anna Mitchell: Career

 For the next several years, Mitchell embarked on a course of self study.
 She knew nothing about the properties of clay and had no idea what Cherokee pottery was supposed to look like.
 She began by visiting museums in Oklahoma and Arkansas and then made trips to the Eastern Cherokee lands in North Carolina.
-She also made study trips to learn about pottery traditions of the Southwest Pueblo peoples and the Northeastern Woodlands people, all the while experimenting with making different pots, though she was often not satisfied with her result.
-In 1973, Mitchell held her first public exhibition at the Tulsa Indian Trade Fair and met Clydia Nahwooksy, a director of programming at the Smithsonian Folklife Festival.
+She also made research trips to learn about pottery traditions of the Southwest Pueblo peoples and the Northeastern Woodlands people, all the while experimenting with making different pots, though she was often not satisfied with her result.
+In 1973, Mitchell held her first public exhibition at the Tulsa Indian Trade Fair and met Clydia Nahwooksy (Cherokee.
+1933–2009), a director of programming at the Smithsonian Folklife Festival.
 Nahwooksy encouraged Mitchell's work and helped her access material in the Smithsonian archives.

-Mitchell learned that the early assimilation of the Southeastern Woodlands people had likely led to a decline in their historic arts well before the Trail of Tears.
+Mitchell learned that the adopted of trade items during the fur trade era and the forced removal of the Trail of Tears of the Southeastern Woodlands people had led to a decline in their historic arts.
 Finding the book Sun Circles and Human Hands at the University of Arkansas of Fayetteville, she also learned the techniques used by precontact Mississippian artists to produce Eastern Woodlands pottery.
-Though similar pottery shapes and coiling techniques were used by western and eastern indigenous people, Mitchell learned that the designs were different.
-In the southwest, motifs were typically angular with geometric shapes and stylized depictions from the natural world of animals and landmarks, placed on the pot in specific locations.
-Designs of the southeast tended to employ arches and swirls with realistic images of birds and human forms, with a free-flowing placement pattern on the vessel.
+Though similar pottery shapes and coiling techniques were used by Western and Wastern Indigenous people, Mitchell learned that the designs were different.
+In the Southwest, motifs were typically angular with geometric shapes and stylized depictions from the natural world of animals and landmarks, placed on the pot in specific locations.
+Designs of the Southeast tended to employ arches and swirls with realistic images of birds and human forms, with a free-flowing placement pattern on the vessel.
 Many of Mitchell's early works were influenced by precontact Quapaw pottery of Arkansas.

-Aiming to remain true to the techniques and designs of southeastern pottery making and determined to preserve ancestral methods, Mitchell began with low-firing clay.
+Aiming to remain true to the techniques and designs of Southeastern pottery making and determined to preserve ancestral methods, Mitchell began with low-firing clay.
 She later mixed it with high-firing porcelain clay to obtain a stronger, but lighter, result.
 Grinding, pounding and sifting the clay to remove large particles, Mitchell worked to soften the clay and then tempered it with ground shells and sandstone before adding water.
 To shape the pot, she had to replicate stamping tools and wooden paddles based upon designs she had seen on pottery fragments in museums.
 After the vessel was formed and to maintain the historic color palette of gray, red, and yellow, she then brushed on slip, made from the clay on her land, and fired it over an open pit fire.
 Placing the pots on a metal sheet above a brick enclosure, where a wood fire was kept burning for an entire day, Mitchell allowed them to harden and gradually cool as the fire burned out.
 Once cooled, pieces were burnished with small stones to create a smooth texture.